Are you Accepting new patients?

 How often should I be having my teeth cleaned?

 I don’t like having x-rays - do I really need to have them?
+Can I just sign a waiver to not have them taken?

 Do you treat children?